Web Designer vs. Web Developer: A Comprehensive Guide

 Poor SEO

-Poor search engine optimisation is another limitation.
-Not only will you struggle to get your website to rank very highly in search engine results pages, but you’ll also have a much harder time optimising your website for better search engine visibility.
-This is because you won’t have access to the advanced techniques that are used to optimise websites for better search engine visibility.
+Poor search engine optimisation is a huge limitation.
+Not only will you struggle to get your website to rank highly in search engine results pages, but you'll also have a much harder time optimising your it for better search engine visibility.
+This is because you won't have access to the advanced techniques that are used to optimise a website.

-You’ll also have a much harder time optimising for mobile search visibility because you won’t be able to view the mobile-friendly web design trends that you need to follow.
+You'll also have a much harder time optimising for mobile search visibility and accessibility on mobile devices that you need to follow.

 Bad Functionality

-These reasons can be avoided by working with Love My Online Marketing to create an awesome website that is not only beautiful but also effective in driving conversions.
+These reasons can be avoided by working with Love My Online Marketing.
+We make an outstanding website that is not only visually appealing but also effective in driving conversions.

 The Importance of Web Designers and Web Developers

-Whether you’re a business owner or an individual, it’s important to have a website that’s well-designed and easy to use.
-A web designer can help you create a beautiful and user-friendly website.
-A web developer can help you create a website that meets your specific technical requirements.
+Whether you're a business owner or an individual with an online store, it's important to have a website that's well-designed and easy to use.
+A web designer can help you design a beautiful and user-friendly website while a web developer can help you make a website that meets your specific technical requirements.

-The Love My Online Marketing website design and development team includes graphic designers (logos and branding), and copywriters who create customer-centric messages based on keyword research.
+The Love My Online Marketing website design and development team includes graphic designers (logos and branding), and copywriters who support customer-centric messages based on keyword research, web designers and developers to ensure the site exceeds expectations and grows the businesses we work with.

 web design